reimagined/resolve/docs/tutorial/lesson-5.md

 # Lesson 5 - Frontend - Enable Data Editing

 ### Modify Backend Functionality

-Your applcation already implements logic required to add new list items.
-Apply the following modfications to the server code to also support item checking:
+Your application already implements logic required to add new list items.
+Apply the following modifications to the server code to also support item checking:

 1. Add a new event type that signals about the item checkbox being toggled.